themeteorchef/getting-started-with-react-old/getting-started-with-react.md

   }
 });
 ```
 Pretty simple.
 A single icon.
-Notice that here we're making use of React's inline styles technique, too.
+Notice that here we're making use of React's inline styles technique again.
 Look at us!
 Nothing much here, so let's move back up to our `Dashboard` component and look at the next component inclusion.

 <p class="block-header">/client/components/globals/loading.jsx</p>